datascience-mobi/04_Lung-Cancer_2020/README.md

 Data source in GEO: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE30219

+The expression data set and the metadata of the samples is provided in the [data](data/) folder of the repository.
+Please use this for your analyses as the probe identifiers have been already translated to gene names and the samples are named according to the cancer subclass instead of GEO identifiers.

 Data set comprises 293 lung tumor samples and 14 non-tumoral lung samples.
 Tumor samples come from different subtypes of lung cancer and stages.